A written work or composition found in print, or digitally as an e-book. Can be non-fiction or fiction.

 When you’re writing a research paper or creating a research project, you will probably use another individual’s work to help develop your own assignment.
 A good researcher or scholar uses another individual’s work in a responsible way.
 This involves indicating that the work of other individuals is included in your project, which is one way to prevent plagiarism.

-The word plagiarism is derived from the latin word, plagiare, which means “to kidnap.”
+The word plagiarism is derived from the Latin word, plagiare, which means “to kidnap.”
 The term has evolved over the years to now mean the act of taking another individual’s work and using it as your own, without acknowledging the original author.
 Plagiarism can be illegal and there can be serious ramifications for plagiarizing someone else’s work.
 Thankfully, plagiarism can be prevented.
 One way it can be prevented is by including citations and references in your research project.
 Want to make them quickly and easily?
 Try the Citation Machine citation generator, which is found on our homepage.

 Citations and references should be included anytime you use another individual’s work in your own assignment.
 When including a quote, paraphrased information, images, or any other piece of information from another’s work, you need to show where you found it by including a citation and a reference.
 This guide explains how to make them.

-Now that you understand the difference between an APA format citation and reference, let’s continue.
 Citations, which are called in-text citations, are included when you’re adding information from another individual’s work into your own project.
 When you add text word-for-word from another source into your project, or take information from another source and place it in your own words and writing style (known as paraphrasing), you create an in-text citation.
 These citations are short in length and are placed in the main part of your project, directly after the borrowed information.

-An APA in-text citation includes only three items: the last name(s) of the author, the year the source was published, and sometimes the page or location of the information.
+An APA in-text citation includes only three items: the last name(s) of the author(s), the year the source was published, and sometimes the page or location of the information.
 References include more information such as the name of the author(s), the year the source was published, the full title of the source, and the URL or page range.

 Including APA citations and references in your research projects is a very important component of the research process.
 When you include citations, you’re being a responsible researcher.
 You’re showing readers that you were able to find valuable, high-quality information from other sources, place them into your project where appropriate, all while acknowledging the original authors and their work.